 Clean Glass washed in a dirty glass washer

 This clean glass has just been washed in a machine that hasn't been cleaned.
-The head is larger than it should be, and breaks apart unevenly.
-The drink is flat to the taste and despite being in a glass that promotes fizz, there is no gas release to be seen.
+The head is more significant than it should be and breaks apart unevenly.
+The drink is flat to the taste, and despite being in a glass that promotes fizz, there is no gas release to be seen.

 Limescaled glass washed in dirty glass washer